Thomaarz/JavaWebAPI/README.md

 // Get a balise with an ID (It will search an element with the id "myId" for each children of "htmlPage" WebElement myElement = htmlPage.getElementById("myId");

-// When a WebElement is created, he has a unique id, so you can also retrieve an element by this id WebElement myElement = htmlPage.getElementByUUID(10);
+// When a WebElement is created, he has an unique id, so you can also retrieve an element by this id WebElement myElement = htmlPage.getElementByUUID(10);

 // You can now get all children of your element